zijianhuang/webapiclientgen/README.md

 # Concepts
 1. Web API vendors / developers should provide client API libraries to developers of client programs, as Google and Amazon etc. would do in order to make the RESTful Web API reach wider consumers (internal and external) efficiently.
-1. To client developers, classic function prototypes like `ReturnType DoSomething(Type1 t1, Type2 t2 ...) ` is the API function, and the rest is the technical implementation details of transportations: TCP/IP, HTTP, SOAP, resource-oriented, CRUD-based URIs, RESTful, XML and JSON etc. The function prototype and a piece of API document should be good enough for calling the API function.
+1. To client developers, classic function prototypes like `ReturnType DoSomething(Type1 t1, Type2 t2 ...) ` is the API function, and the rest is the technical implementation details of transportation: TCP/IP, HTTP, SOAP, resource-oriented, CRUD-based URIs, RESTful, XML and JSON etc. The function prototype and a piece of API document should be good enough for calling the API function.
 1. The better you have separation of concerns in your Web API design, the more you will benefit from the components of this project in order to deliver business values sooner, with less handcrafted codes , less repetitive tasks and less chances of human mistakes.

 ## Expected Programming Practices